 I was shocked to learn that people blocked people on Twitter.
 What was the point of that?
 There is a pending court case where Twitter users are suing because the President blocked them and his Twitter account is an official policy statement machine now.
 Honestly, this blocking phenomena has gotten out of hand.

 There is even something called muting on Twitter where you can remove a particular account’s tweets from your feed without on following or blocking that account.
 Wimps!
 I joke, just a little.
 What’s the point of muting?
 It seems akin to putting one’s finger in the ear.
 Why not just use an emoji to signal that?
 I suppose muting highlights a bit how, we in the real world deal with each other.
-We not our head, to a spouse without really processing what they are saying.
+We nod our head to a spouse without really processing what they are saying.
 We mute a lot in life.
 But why in the virtual world?
 Because you crave an audience but don’t wish to reciprocate.
 That’s one answer.

 Then there is the blocking.
 Oh my.
-Staff everywhere block by leaving people off emails trails, invited, and by going the long way to the restroom.
+Staff everywhere block by leaving people off emails trails, and by going the long way to the restroom.

 However, there are times when blocking is useful.
-A colleague was recently yelled at by another staff member who couldn’t stop yelling.
+A network colleague was recently yelled at by another staff member who couldn’t stop yelling.
 They went on and on feeling self-righteous and aggrieved.
 They wanted an audience and they took it out on this particular individual.
 The person being yelled at just calmly looked at the screamer and just let them scream on and on.
 However, that is the time when a block button would be so useful in the workplace.
 While blocking and reading are becoming more commonplace, there’s also the phenomena of just yelling and feeling the right to always express one’s opinion.
 It lends itself to quite a chaotic work world these days.